kooshkya/ReelQuest/Reel Quest Project Overview.md

 - User can see the movies and shows that they have marked as watched and their rating of them.
 - User can add movies or shows to their watch list.
 - User can see the items on their watch list.
-- User can search for movies using their titles, or IMDB rating. if multiple items match the user's query, they are listed along with additional info.
+- User can search for movies using their titles, or IMDB id. if multiple items match the user's query, they are listed along with additional info.
 - User can go to the info page for a movie or show.
 For example they can see the start and end date, the cast, etc.
 - User can mark a show as "watching", meaning they are watching it now.